-Front door designs are many and varied and period-style offerings still take inspiration from basic planked structures or, variants of the classic six-panel Georgian, or four-panel Victorian door.
+Front door designs are many and varied; period-style offerings still take inspiration from basic planked structures or, variants of the classic six-panel Georgian, or four-panel Victorian door.
 Glazing, too, plays a key role.

 When it comes to replacing an original front door, it is usually best to consider a like-for-like design.
-Should a more modern stance be appropriate, it is possible to mix and match styles — just ensure the door still works with the architecture and proportions of your home.
+Should a more modern stance be appropriate, mix and match styles — just ensure the door still works with the architecture and proportions of your home.

-A modern take on early-20th-century designs, Urban Front’s timber planked Como E80 features a large oval vision panel and can be hinged (up to H240xW104cm) or pivoted (up to H240xW120cm).
-Available in timber and painted finishes, it is shown here in Fireengine Red, £5,316, Urbanfront
+A modern take on early-20th-century designs, Urban Front’s timber planked Como door features a large oval vision panel and can be hinged (up to H240xW104cm) or pivoted (up to H240xW120cm).
+Available in timber and painted finishes, it is shown here in Fireengine Red, £5,316, Urbanfront.

 In terms of replacement doors, off-the-shelf designs and door sets can prove an ideal solution if you’re conscious of cost, but styles are restrictive and sizes standardised — unlike the entrances of many historical homes.
 A more flexible option for period homeowners is to go bespoke, as this offers infinite possibilities in terms of size, style and material.

-Jack Brunsdon & Son offers a fully bespoke service, allowing you to specify every component of the door, from material and finish to glazing and furniture.
+Jack Brunsdon & Son offer a fully bespoke service, allowing you to specify every component of the door, from material and finish to glazing and furniture.
 Painted in a heritage green shade, this half-glazed design is perfect for maximising light in a dark interior.
-From £3,500, including installation
+From £3,500, including installation.

-Historically, pitch pine was the timber of choice for both a Georgian and Victorian front door.
+Historically, pitch pine was the timber of choice for front doors.
 However, these days a high-quality, traditionally crafted exterior door is far more likely to be fashioned from durable hardwood, such as oak or, increasingly, accoya, a chemically modified timber that outperforms hardwood in terms of strength and stability.

 All external doors should be fitted with high-security deadlocks and, in order to ensure adequate strength and protection against intruders, they should be made of a solid-core construction that is at least 44mm thick.
 This will also aid heat and sound insulation, as does the use of slimline heritage double-glazing.